mahdi-khaleghi/WeatherApp/README.md

 # WeatherApp
-A simple application for getting weather status
+A simple application for get weather status
 Just for fun :)